How to Describe Canton, NC in 3 Specific Words

-After many years as a quiet mill town, Canton has seen an economic and community resurgence over the last decade thanks to new businesses and changing demographics.
-The sleepy town was once little more than a stopping point midway between the larger hubs of Asheville and Waynesville.
-Today, visitors are drawn to the town’s historic downtown, while new residents are attracted to the area’s affordability and quality of life.
+After many years as a quiet mill town, Canton, NC, has seen several economic and community shifts over the last decade thanks to new businesses and changing demographics.
+The sleepy Haywood County town was once little more than a stopping point midway between the larger hubs of Asheville and Waynesville.
+Today, visitors are drawn to Canton’s historic downtown, while new residents are attracted to the area’s affordability and quality of life.

 Canton is Evolving